 I did many exercises to improve balance and hand-eye coordination and to strengthen attention.
 Attention and focus issues often come hand in hand with balance problems, as the body is working hard already just to stay upright.
 My eyes grew better accustomed to tracking movement.
 (It is not just an eye issue; it is how the brain processes what it sees.)
 I practiced moving my eyes to track images, lines and dots, while keeping my head still.
 Over time I was able to focus without the images moving or getting blurry.

 I also did vestibular rehabilitation exercises with a physical therapist.
-Walking in a straight line (like a drunk test), standing on uneven surfaces. and looking at busy images scrolling by on paper or a computer screen were some of the exercises.
+Walking in a straight line (like a drunk test), standing on uneven surfaces and looking at busy images scrolling by on paper or a computer screen were some of the exercises.
 Going to Costco on a busy day was another one, to teach the brain not to overreact to crowds of swarming people.
 Lots of one-legged balance exercises helped me improve the initial stumbling, and I worked up to staying still for one minute with my eyes closed.
 Gait stability with static and dynamic balance exercises helped reduce running injuries.

 Just as allergy sufferers are continually exposed to allergy shots with gradually higher dosages of allergens, those with balance issues are exposed to repeated challenges of increasing complexity.
-At first, the testing brought on symptoms and some were given while I was lying down.
+At first, the testing brought on symptoms and some were administered while I was lying down.
 But I quickly improved, from standing on a flat surface and looking straight ahead, then up and down and to each side.
 The doctor measured the amount of body sway I had.
 I progressed to standing with closed eyes on a flat surface, then on a moving disc.
 Then I moved up to balancing with my eyes closed, on one leg, while standing on a cushioned surface.
 The goal is see what triggers the imbalance and desensitize people to motion stimuli by gradually increase the demands on the nervous system.

 Balance Therapy Benefits

 Like many people with vestibular issues, I thought the unsteadiness I experienced was normal; I did not know any better anymore as I had learned to compensate.
 While my head fog improved with allergy treatment, the lightheadedness and other balance-related symptoms were harder to resolve.
 So I tolerated them and found ways to deal with it.
 Similarly, the doctor I saw for my sprained ankle would just sit down for patient intakes when she grew dizzy from standing too long.
 People may lack time, stamina, or finances to find treatment.
 Or they may see numerous doctors, receive normal test results and continue to feel off-center.
-Yet proper testing and rehabilitation can be life-changing.
+Yet proper testing and rehabilitation can be life changing.

 Vestibular therapy also helped my spatial memory, so I no longer constantly lose track of where I set things down.
 Having a Tile app on my phone helps locate important items in a pinch, as it beeps until I am reunited with my car keys.
 Keeping up with regular balance exercises has improved my proprioception, which reduces joint pain, as I no longer perpetually tilt forward.
 (Some physical therapists thought this postural tendency was just due to sloppy habits.)